Trial Information

 The following rules apply to all events at the trial.
 The judge will aim to be fair and transparent and exercises the right to make the final decision.

-1. Search Area: Search area may be any shape, and will be marked with cones, furniture or any other items that delineate the boundaries.
+1. Search Area: Seach area may be any shape, and will be marked with cones, furniture or any other items that delineates the boundaries.
 Teams may cross search boundaries without penalty during the search as long as they are working.
 Different search areas will be demarcated with separators that create a psychological boundary for the teams.

-2. Placement of Odor/Treat/Toy: The scent item – whether scented cotton bud or treat or toy – will be placed inside a vessel to prevent the item from coming into direct contact with any object or surface in the search area.
+2. Placement of Odor/Treat: The scent item – whether scented cotton bud or treat – will be placed inside a vessel to prevent the item from coming into direct contact with any object or surface in the search area.
 The scent item will never be placed inside an object that is used to demarcate the search area.

-3. Consistent Location of the Odor/Treat/Toy: The hidden odor/treat/toy will be placed in the same location for each team in the event to ensure fairness.
+3. Consistent Location of the Odor/Treat: The hidden odor/treat will be placed in the same location for each team in the event to ensure fairness.

-4. Collars, Leashes and Harnesses: All dogs must wear a properly fitted collar or harness.
+5. Collars, Leashes and Harnesses: All dogs must wear a properly fitted collar or harness.
 Dogs must enter and exit the search area with the leash attached to the collar or harness.
 No special training tools, such as e-collar, prong collar, head halters, or choke chains are allowed in the event.
 Martingale collars are permitted.
 No odor-emitting collars (such as no-bark collars or calming collars) are permitted.
-A wearable camera, such as a Go Pro, may be mounted to the dog’s harness.
+A wearable camera, such as a Go Pro, may be mounted to the dog’s harness or handler’s body.

-7. Contamination of Search Area: Please take care not to drop food while rewarding the dog.
-Dropped food on, hear or away from the hide is considered contamination of the search area.
-The judge can call a fault or disqualify the team depending on the severity.
+8. Contamination of Search Area: Please take care not to drop food while rewarding the dog.
+Dropped food on, near or away from the hide is considered contamination of the search area.
+The judge can call a fault or disqualify the team depending on the severity of the contamination.

-9. Possession of Odor: No person other than those engaged in the administration of the trial shall be in possession of any of the target odors (i.e. Birch) at the trial venue.
+10. Possession of Odor: No person other than those engaged in the administration of the trial shall be in possession of any of the target odors (i.e. Birch or Kong) at the trial venue.

-10. Spectators and Double Handling: Spectators are encouraged, however, no one outside the search area may assist the handler or disclose the location of the hide.
-Spectators should take care to remain neutral in order to not provide clues to the handler.
-The Judge may excuse or re-run teams whose dogs they reasonably believe have benefited from double handling .
-Spectators who intentionally or unintentionally give aid to a team may be asked to leave the spectator area by the judge.
+11. Spectators and Double Handling: A small number of spectators are allowed in the room with permission from the competing team only.
+However, only the handler is allowed to give direction to the dog and to make the “alert” call for searches.
+No one outside the search area may assist the handler or disclose the location of the hide.
+Spectators should take care to remain neutral so as not to provide clues to the handler.
+The Judge may excuse or re-run teams whose dogs they reasonably believe have benefited from double handling.
+Spectators who intentionally or unintentionally give aid to a team may be asked to leave the spectator area by the judge and may cause teams to be disqualified.
 Handlers may not watch other teams in the same event prior to their turn.

-11. Photography and Recording Devices: With the permission of the dog’s owner and handler, spectators are encouraged to photo and video dogs and handlers while they search, however under no circumstances may they share this with any handler competing in the same event who has not yet competed.
+12. Photography and Recording Devices: With the permission of the dog’s owner and handler, spectators are encouraged to photo and video dogs and handlers while the team searches.
+However under no circumstances may they share this with any handler competing in the same event who has not yet competed.
 Handlers are not allowed to take video while handling a dog, except with wearable cameras such as the “Go Pro” or Meta glasses.
-These videos are for the enjoyment of those who cannot be present to watch the team search, and for the handler to have a keepsake of their experience.

 Process